 - Cover and cook on low for 6 to 8 hours.

 - Remove the bay leaf, and serve.

-- Ingredient Variation: If you don’t have bouillon cubes, you can use vegetable broth in place of water.
+- If you don’t have bouillon cubes, you can use vegetable broth in place of water.

 Recipe for Slow Cooker Lentil Stew from The Super-Easy Vegan Slow Cooker Cookbook by Toni Okamoto.
 Photo by ©Sporrer/Skowronek/Stockfood.
 Article edited by Amanda Meth.
 Please note that this article may contain affiliate links which support our work at World of Vegan.